wlanboy/eurekaclient/README.md

 The microservices that are your own responsibility should be freed from the burden of running a Eureka client that is no longer in use but is still needed for your customers.
 In a Cloud Native world, the microservices are hidden behind one or more load balancers.
 Therefore, we need a client that handles the registration of the microservices and uses the load balancer addresses as the destination url.

+## new java version
+If you are looking for a spring boot application doing this stuff use /eurekaclientjava

 ## run
 ```
 uv sync